Gatwick Airport Shuttle Transit: History

 Until 1987, Gatwick had a single main terminal, now known as the South Terminal.
 The first people mover was opened on 26 April 1983, running a short distance between the main South Terminal and a small circular satellite pier containing additional departure gates.
-This was the UK's first automated people-moving system.
+This was the UK's first automated people-mover system.
 This system has since been replaced by a walkway-and-moving walkway link, although the remains of the elevated guideway are still visible; in the years since, they have been partially demolished to provide additional headroom to the airside service road below.

 In 1987, the new North Terminal was opened.
 A longer-distance people mover was constructed to connect the new terminal to the existing South Terminal and the adjacent railway station, still in service today.
 The line initially used Adtranz C-100 people-mover cars, which remained in operation until September 2009, by which time they had travelled a total of 2.5 million miles (4 million km).
 Gatwick began upgrading its shuttle service in April 2008, with a bus replacement service in place from September 2009.
 A new operating system and shuttle cars (six Bombardier CX-100 vehicles) was installed, and the guideway and transit stations were refurbished at a total cost of £45 million.
 The system re-opened on 1 July 2010, two months ahead of schedule; it featured live journey information and sensory technology to count the number of passengers at stations.